 I thought I was alone in taping my mouth so it was particularly fun to discover your website and read about others who have had the same positive effect as me.
 The sleep apnea that troubled me for many years is completely gone!

 I’ve also noticed that sleep apnea is associated with obesity.
 When I lived in Key West I was overweight, although you couldn’t really tell as it was well proportioned.
 I now weigh 15kg (33lbs) less.

 I’ve had an issue with a blocked nose ever since 1965, when I was an apprentice at Broströms navy and got an infection in India.
 But nowadays my nose is clear and better than ever.
 It has actually become less blocked the more I’ve been breathing through it!
 Now I even have my mouth closed during daytime when I’m sitting at my desk working.

-I get less tired
+I get less tired when exercising

 I’ve always done sports like squash/tennis/golf and this weekend I will participate in the Swedish National Championship in Racketlon – and at 9.30 am today it’s the final rehearsal!
 And to brag a bit – in March of this year I won a silver medal in the Swedish National Championship in squash + last year as well… which is pretty OK i think, as I’ve turned 68!
 I can run up the Hammarbybacken (a hill in Stockholm that is 800 meters/half a mile long) 5-6 times and I’m actually less tired the 5th time than the 1st – very strange.

 Of course I also use your little device, the Relaxator, probably around 15 minutes 2-3 times a week.
 I should probably also add that since 1997 I’m doing The 5 Tibetans everyday which has probably contributed to my now low pulse and low blood pressure.
 My blood pressure now is 105 over 60 and a resting pulse of 45 (generally a bit low, but better than the opposite).